All the tutors and artists involved in training our students have rich professional histories as performers and educators.

 Sheila Attah, Wac Arts Tutor and Dance Professional

-Cathryn Robson (Head of Singing) – Vocal Health (MA Voice Studies RCSSD, PGCHE, CT ABRSM Singing, FHEA)
+Cathryn Robson: Head of Singing and Vocal Health (MA Voice Studies RCSSD, PGCHE, CT ABRSM Singing, FHEA)

 Cathryn Robson has been providing vocal training to aspiring and professional singers, actors and dancers since 2002.
 Her vocal coaching experience spans theatre, contemporary dance and musical projects in the UK and Europe.
 She has taught at the University of Westminster, Trinity Laban, Royal Central School of Speech and Drama, The Musical Theatre Academy, Ravensbourne College and London Metropolitan University.
 Her qualifications include an MA Voice Studies, PGCHE and CT ABRSM (Singing).
 She is an Associate Teacher of Fitzmaurice Voicework® and a Fellow of the Higher Education Academy.